Summer Show Schedule

 43 2 lettuces

-44 Collection of culinary herbs, 6 distinct type, labelled and for decorative
+44 Collection of culinary herbs, 6 distinct type, labelled and for decorative effect,

 45 Collection of mixed vegetables, 4 or more distinct kinds, in a trug, to appeal to the eye and palate